Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

 \section{R-tipping Mechanisms for Global Warming}

-The R-tipping instability in figure~\ref{fig: Climate Change} arises because time-variation of the mean atmospheric temperature $T_a$ interacts with the slow timescale of soil carbon $C$.
-Thus, we work with the reduced problem for the ensuing 1-fast 2-slow compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} to uncover the underlying dynamical mechanisms.
+The R-tipping instability in fig.~\ref{fig: Climate Change} arises because time-variation of the mean atmospheric temperature $T_a$ interacts with the slow timescale of soil carbon $C$. {\sw Thus, to uncover the underlying dynamical mechanisms, we consider the 1-fast 2-slow system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} with the rate parameter $r \lesssim 1$, where $u=rt\lesssim t$ becomes another slow time and $s$ becomes another slow variable.